palantir/atlasdb/docs/source/services/timelock_service/index.rst

 - To some extent, individual services can now scale independently of AtlasDB, depending on one's requirements.
 - Resource contention between your AtlasDB clients and embedded timestamp and lock services can be better managed.
 - Timestamp and Lock endpoints are now hidden from users, making abuse more difficult.

+Also, Timelock Services can be run in clustered mode, allowing for high availability (as long as a majority quorum of nodes exists).

 .. _Atomix: http://atomix.io/